-- The Association of Future Firefighters (AFFF) is the student club which focuses on not only assisting students in earning a college degree or certificate but also to provide guidance and support for students working towards becoming career Firefighters.
+- The Association of Future Firefighters (AFFF) is the student club that focuses on not only assisting students in earning a college degree or certificate but also providing guidance and support for students working towards becoming career Firefighters.

 Degrees & Certificates

 Explore the degrees and certificates offered by the Fire Science Program.